Full question:

 Answer:

 The answer depends on whether there is a visitation order in place.
-If there is, it would be governed by the state where the visitation order was issued.
-Otherwise, the father may petition for visitation where the child lives and then it would be up to the judge there.
-Visitation is typically ordered until the child is an adult.
+If there is a visitation order, it is governed by the state where the order was issued.
+If there is no order, the father can petition for visitation in North Carolina, where the child lives, and the judge will make a decision based on that.
+Typically, visitation rights continue until the child reaches adulthood.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.